2015 Moncks Corner mid-air collision: Collision

 The F-16 flew for a further three minutes before the pilot transmitted a mayday call.
 He then ejected safely.
 Both aircraft crashed in Lewisfield Plantation.
 Both occupants of the Cessna 150 were killed.
 The pilot of the F-16 was on an instrument training mission.
 Its destination was Joint Base Charleston.
 The Cessna was reported to be on a flight from Berkeley County Airport to Myrtle Beach.

 Aircraft

-Of the two aircraft involved, the first one was a General Dynamics F-16C Fighting Falcon, serial number 96-0085.
+The first aircraft was a General Dynamics F-16C Fighting Falcon registered 96-0085.
 It was based at Shaw Air Force Base, South Carolina, and was operated by the 20th Fighter Wing of the United States Air Force.

-The second one was a privately-owned Cessna 150M light aircraft, registration N3601V.
+The second aircraft involved was a privately owned Cessna 150M registered N3601V.

 Investigation

 The National Transportation Safety Board conducted the investigation into the accident.
-The cause of the collision was found to be Air Traffic Control errors in failing to provide an appropriate conflict resolution between the two aircraft.
+The cause of the collision was found to be air traffic control errors in failing to provide an appropriate conflict resolution between the two aircraft.
 The Federal Aviation Administration also opened an investigation.